 Most debit cards do not have any fees.
 So, does that mean that you will not incur any charges and interests on your debit card?
 There are a few debit cards that will charge you transaction fees, particularly when you use them while in a foreign country.
 During the application process for your card, you may set up an overdraft option.
-This means that it starts drawing funds from another account at after your current gets empty.
+This means that it starts drawing funds from another account after your current gets empty.

 Of course, this will come with a specific fee accompanying such transactions, this is based on your bank.
 What about credit cards, what charges and interests do they attract?
 These have more charges in fees, starting with annual fees to late payment costs.
-This cards will charge interest.
+These cards will charge interest.

 It just happens that some people cannot be trusted in their use of credit cards.
 For instance, when you are a parent, giving your teen a credit card can be a more dangerous move.